Which type of solar quotes do you need?

 Yes, you can connect your air source heat pump, specifically an air to water heat pump, to your existing radiators.
 You’ll just have to make sure that they are the right size to adequately support the energy supply of your air source heat pump.

-Air source heat pump power output size ranges from 4 to 16kW.
-This means that they are suitable for small, as well as large households.
-If you’re wondering about air source heat pump dimensions, they are around 100-150 centimetres high and 50-100 centimetres wide, so they don’t take up too much space.
+Air source heat pump power output ranges from 4 to 16kW, making them suitable for small and large households.
+If you’re wondering about air source heat pump dimensions, they are around 100–150 centimetres high and 50—100 centimetres wide, so they don’t take up too much space.

 Yes, air source heat pumps work well in the UK’s climate!
 They are designed to operate efficiently even at temperatures as low as -10°C. However, since the UK has a moderate climate that rarely reaches such cold temperatures, you can rest assured that the weather will not significantly deter the operation of your air source heat pump.